 One key ingredient for evening out skin tone also works to smooth out uneven texture.
 As skincare guru Ling Chan explains it, "adding vitamin C to your skincare routine will help improve skin texture by providing a powerful antioxidant to repair and defend the skin from environmental damage and restore suppleness while reducing pigmentation, scar tissue, and age spots."
 That defense is key if you want to avoid more texture problems down the line.
 We love SkinCeuticals's C E Ferulic ($165), which uses a blend of L-ascorbic acid (pure vitamin C), alpha-tocopherol (vitamin E), and ferulic acid (an antioxidant) to improve the texture of fine lines and wrinkles.

 Ling Chan is a holistic esthetician and founder of the skincare line Ling New York.
 She specializes in the mind, body, and spirit connection through her practice and products.

-Now that you have your five-step routine down, it’s all about maintenance.
+Part of tackling uneven skin texture is all about maintenance.
 Whether you have a new or existing scar, it’s important to diminish its appearance—especially those pesky ones that have a raised, discolored texture.
-With regular use, this refreshing, oil-free gel that’s filled with good-for-skin botanical extracts actually helps soften, smooth, and diminish the appearance of scars—but you have to be diligent to see results!
+With regular use, this refreshing, oil-free Derma E Scar Gel ($20) that’s filled with good-for-skin botanical extracts actually helps soften, smooth, and diminish the appearance of scars—but you have to be diligent to see results.
 Use a small amount two to three times a day and you’ll notice an improvement in as little as two months.